wikimedia/mediawiki-extensions-Wikibase/docs/topics/options.md

 See the [entitysources topic] for more details about the value of this setting.

-#### localEntitySourceName
-Name of the entity source name of the "local" repo.
-"local" is in quotes here, as "local" does not necessarily mean the local wiki.
-Should be the name of the entity source defined in [entitySources] setting.

-This setting is intended to be used by Wikibase installations with complex setups which have multiple repos attached.
-In these complex situations:

-- Repo: This should likely ALWAYS be the name of the entity source of the LOCAL repository (same site)
-- Client: This should be the name of the entity source of the site containing Item definitions (data is used from here, including sitelinks)

-DEFAULT: ```local```

 #### disabledDataTypes
 Array listing of disabled data types on a wiki.